-As shown in Figure 13-2, the digital input signal can be clamped to ground at the input of the Schmitt-trigger.
-The signal denoted SLEEP in the figure, is set by the MCU Sleep Controller in Power-down mode, Power-save mode, and Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to $V{\rm CC}/2$ .
+As shown in Figure 13-2 on page 66, the digital input signal can be clamped to ground at the input of the Schmidt Trigger.
+The signal denoted SLEEP in the figure, is set by the MCU Sleep Controller in Power-down mode, Power-save mode, and Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to $V{\rm CC}/2$.

 SLEEP is overridden for port pins enabled as external interrupt pins.
 If the external interrupt request is not enabled, SLEEP is active also for these pins.
-SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 65.
+SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 71.